tam-carre/thestrongestluknight/README.md

 It is written in React + TypeScript + SCSS.

 Following Coco's sudden announcement, the website was created under a nerve-wracking deadline with the help of many community members as credited.
-[The issue tracker](https://github.com/tam-carre/thestrongestluknight/issues?q=is%3Aissue+is%3Aclosed) now serves as a memory of the rushed organizing process I carried out.
+[The issue tracker](https://github.com/tam-carre/thestrongestluknight/issues?q=is%3Aissue+is%3Aclosed) now serves as a memory of a fraction of the rushed organizing process I carried out.

 I am greatly satisfied with the slick and performant outcome.
 Though the code was quite messy on release, I've since then been able to clean it up significantly.